Your Guide to a Fractional CFO for Real Estate

 Before you sign any contracts, get crystal clear on expectations.
 A great fractional CFO relationship is built on a shared understanding of goals and responsibilities.
 Start by establishing a detailed scope of work.
 Will they be handling cash flow management, financial modeling for new acquisitions, or capital raising strategies?
 Setting measurable objectives is also key, as it ensures their efforts are directly tied to your company’s strategic goals.
 This clarity helps you move from reactive decision-making to proactive strategic planning.
 Don’t forget to discuss communication.
 Agree on a regular meeting schedule and reporting format so you always feel informed and confident in the direction you’re heading.

-Evaluate Their Tech and Reporting Capabilities
+Check Their Tech Stack and Reporting Style

 In today’s market, financial strategy is driven by data.
 Your fractional CFO should be comfortable with modern financial technology and capable of turning raw numbers into actionable insights.
 Ask about the software and tools they use for accounting, forecasting, and analysis.
 They should be able to build and maintain a financial model that gives you a clear view of your portfolio’s performance.
 A key part of this is their approach to reporting.
 A great CFO will work with you to develop a well-structured KPI dashboard that tracks the metrics most critical to your success, giving you an at-a-glance understanding of your financial health.

-A Note on Common Fractional CFO Myths
+Debunking Common Fractional CFO Myths

 It’s easy to have reservations about bringing someone in on a part-time basis.
 One of the most common myths is that a fractional CFO won’t be as committed as a full-time employee.
 In reality, their business model depends on their clients’ success.
 They build their reputation by delivering tangible results, and they are motivated to help you grow.
 The fractional model has become a popular solution for investors and small businesses precisely because it provides access to high-level financial expertise without the cost of a full-time executive salary.
 It’s a flexible, scalable way to get the strategic guidance you need to take your portfolio to the next level.